bivex/mcpproxy/README.md

 ### MCP Tool List Refresh Workaround

+**This is only needed for DYNAMIC routing mode.** The default CALL_TOOL routing mode doesn't require `MCPPROXY_LIST_CHANGED_EXEC` since tools are not dynamically registered.

-Some MCP clients (like Cursor IDE) don't properly handle the standard `tools/list_changed` notification when new tools are registered.
+Some MCP clients (like Cursor IDE) don't properly handle the standard `tools/list_changed` notification when new tools are registered in DYNAMIC mode.
 As a temporary workaround, you can configure the proxy to execute an external command after tool changes to trigger client refresh.

 #### For Cursor IDE